chrisb2/pi_ina219/README.md

 until the device current capability is exceeded for the value of the shunt resistor connected (3.2A for 0.1&Omega; shunt resistor).
-It does this by automatically adjusting the gain as required until the maximum is reached, when an exception is thrown to avoid invalid readings being taken.
+It does this by automatically adjusting the gain as required until the maximum is reached, when a _DeviceRangeError_ exception is thrown to avoid invalid readings being taken.

 The downside of this approach is reduced current and power resolution.